 Fly Me to the Moon is one of the most famous and recognizable jazz standards ever.
 In this lesson, you will learn how to play the chords and chord progression of this popular song.

-In the chord study below, you will mostly learn basic jazz guitar chords and voicings such as minor 7, major 7, dominant 7, and half-diminished 7.
+The chord study below focuses on basic jazz guitar chords and voicings like minor 7, major 7, dominant 7, and half-diminished 7.

-But, you will also learn chord voicings with extensions, such as minor 9, minor 11, dominant 9, dominant 7b9, dominant 7#9, suspended chords, 6/9 chords, and diminished chords over dominants.
+You’ll also learn extended chord voicings, including minor 9, minor 11, dominant 9, dominant 7b9, dominant 7#9, suspended chords, 6/9 chords, and diminished chords over dominants.

-I kept the rhythm as simple as possible, as kind of a pop ballad, so you can concentrate on smoothly switching between the chords and getting the voicings under your fingers.
+The rhythm is kept simple, similar to a pop ballad, so you can focus on switching between chords smoothly and getting comfortable with the voicings.

-I end the chord study with a typical jazz ending (bar 31).
+The chord study finishes with a typical jazz ending at bar 31.

-Instead of the dominant (G7) going to the tonic (Cmaj7), it goes first to the bVI (Abmaj7) and then the bII (Dbmaj7), before finishing on the I (C6/9).
+Instead of moving from the dominant (G7) to the tonic (Cmaj7), the progression goes to the bVI (Abmaj7), then the bII (Dbmaj7), and finally ends on the I (C6/9).

-This is called modal interchange, the bVI is borrowed from the relative minor key (Aeolian), and the bII is borrowed from the Phrygian mode.
+This technique is called modal interchange.
+The bVI chord is borrowed from the relative minor key (Aeolian), and the bII is taken from the Phrygian mode.

 Guitar Tabs & Video